-Coughs send more people to the doctor's office than any other specific symptom, according to experts.
-And Americans spend billions of dollars every year on over-the-counter medications to fight coughs, such as cough suppressants and expectorants.
+Coughs send more people to the doctor's office than any other specific symptom.
+And Americans spend billions of dollars every year on over-the-counter medications like suppressants and expectorants to treat them.

 Clearly we're concerned about our coughs.
-Clearly we rely on cough medication.
-What's unclear is the answer to this core question: Do cough medicines work?
+Clearly lots of us rely on medications to treat them.
+What's unclear is the answer to this core question: Do these medicines work?

-"We've never had good evidence that cough suppressants and expectorants help with cough," says Norman Edelman, MD, chief medical officer at the American Lung Association.
+"We've never had good evidence that cough suppressants and expectorants help with cough," says Norman Edelman, MD, senior scientific advisor at the American Lung Association.
 "But people are desperate to get some relief.
 They're so convinced that they should work that they buy them anyway."

-Should you take cough medicine?
+Should you use these products?
 Here's what you need to know about the pros and cons of common cough medicines.

 Cough Medicine: The Evidence

-Coughs are the reason for more than 30 million doctor visits every year.
+- They send more than 30 million people to the doctor every year.

-By some estimates, coughs are the most common medical symptom.
+- By some estimates, they’re the most common medical symptom.

-We're desperate for an effective cough treatment.
-However, we don't seem to have one.
-No new licensed cough treatment has appeared in more than 50 years -- and the evidence for older drugs is not strong.
+Many of us badly want an effective cough treatment, but we don't seem to have one.
+No new licensed remedy has appeared in more than 50 years -- and the case for older drugs isn’t strong.

-A 2010 review of studies found that there is no evidence to support using common over-the-counter drugs for cough.
-This includes cough suppressants, such as dextromethorphan, or expectorants such as guaifenesin, which are supposed to loosen up mucus in the airways.
+- A review of studies found no proof that common over-the-counter drugs help with your cough.
+This includes suppressants like dextromethorphan, which block your cough reflex, and expectorants like guaifenesin, which are supposed to loosen up mucus in the airways.

-In 2006, the American College of Chest Physicians surveyed a number of cough medicine studies from the last few decades.
-It found no evidence that these medicines help people with common coughs caused by viruses.
+- One survey of cough medicine studies from the last few decades found nothing to show that they help with coughs caused by viruses.

-It's important to understand that these studies have not proven that cough medicines don’t work.
+It's important to understand that these studies don’t say cough medicines don’t work.
 Rather, they’ve just found no proof that they do.
 It’s always possible that further studies could show that they help.

 Cough Medicine and Children